 One per district doesn't mean that the buildings have to be physically placed in separate districts.
 If you have three districts you can build (or upgrade to) three Hotels all in the same district, next to each other - so long as they are the only three hotels in your town.

 Every development in the Lists has a BP price associated with it.
 Each building will give something to your town – measured in Economy, Loyalty, Security, Defence and Magic Items.
 You need to keep Economy, Loyalty and Security about level for your town to stay a nice place to live :}.
-Get them out of Sync and the DM gets to roll on the ‘Bad Things Happen’ table.
+Get them out of Sync and your town becomes more difficult to manage - then the DM gets to roll on the ‘Bad Things Happen’ table.

-You probably ought to invest in building that give you defence points as well.
-Defence points represents a mixture of static defence (walls) and soldiers - they are what keep your people safe.
-AND your chances of getting a title are affected by the number of defence points you control.
+You need to invest in building that give you defence points as well.
+Defence points represent a mixture of static defence (walls), policing and soldiers - they are what keep your people safe - if you drop below 1 Def Point per District your town will be unable to control local criminals.
+Your chances of getting a noble title are affected by the number of defence points you control.